intel/polite-guard/fine-tuner/README.md

 # Fine-Tuning Language Models for Text Classification

 With this package, you can fine-tune a pretrained language model for a text classification task using PyTorch Lightning*, Hugging Face* Transformers, and an accelerator of your choice.
 You may collect real labeled data for your task, or [generate synthetic data](../data-generator/).
 For more details, see [Synthetic Data Generation with Language Models: A Practical Guide](https://medium.com/p/0ff98eb226a1).
-The fine-tuner can be run on the [Intel® Tiber™ AI Cloud](https://cloud.intel.com/) environment, which is equipped with an Intel® Xeon® CPU.
+The fine-tuner can be run on the [Intel® Tiber™ AI Cloud](https://cloud.intel.com/) environment.
 This platform provides ample computing resources ensuring smooth execution of your code.

 ## Table of Contents